 This new website is great!
+[This post was written when my blog was hosted by a previous service.]
 Today I received my first blog question from my Contact page form.
 Here it is, from someone named Sara:

 Hello Mr. Hanko, I’ve just discovered your blog through a link on the Male Pattern Boldness site [That’s my partner, Peter’s, blog. -Michael] and I’m delighted!
 I am not a “real” singer…. just an occasional hobby for me but I am fascinated by singing in general.
 I’d love to see an exploration of the principle of vibrato.
 Is it really true that some voices are “vibrato-less” or do you think that’s a myth?
 (I may be one of them)